open-component-model/ocm-k8s-toolkit/docs/adr/configuration.md

 **Pros**:

-- the deployment remains compatible and applyable
+- The deployment remains compatible and applyable.
-- the provider doesn't have to bother with templating
+- The provider doesn't have to bother with templating.

 **Cons**:

-- the same rigidness as with strategic merge patch, meaning it only works with valid YAML
+- The same rigidness as with strategic merge patch, meaning it only works with valid YAML.
-- the user needs to be completely aware of how the manifest looks like in order to do a valid merge
+- The user needs to be completely aware of how the manifest looks like in order to do a valid merge.

 # Option 4

-Localization introduced a hybred approach to templating and configuration.
+Localization introduced a hybrid approach to templating and configuration.
 Since effective configuration follows the same path as Localization; the only difference being that Configuration objects can be applied multiple times, while Localization is a single shot entity; we can apply the same principles here too.